crisweber2600/animated-guide/README.md

 impactful duplicates appear first.
 Reqnroll scenarios demonstrate how identical hashes are detected and ranked by recoverable bytes.
 Additional unit tests mock Graph responses with Moq to validate scanning logic.
+The new `CsvExport` feature file demonstrates how to save summaries.
+Unit tests now also verify CSV export formatting to keep regressions from slipping in.

 ## Microsoft Graph Scanning
 `GraphClientFactory` builds a `GraphServiceClient` using `DeviceCodeCredential`.